Announcement:4 April 2021

 The Singapore Temple is currently in the planning stages.
 No groundbreaking date has been announced.

 On October 10, 2022, the location of the Singapore Temple was announced as a one-acre site located at 233 Pasir Panjang Road in Singapore.
-Plans call for a two-story temple of approximately 18,000 square feet.
-A meetinghouse with an arrival center will also be constructed on site.1
+A meetinghouse with an arrival center will be constructed on site behind the temple.2

 At a member meeting in Singapore held January 30, 2000, President Gordon B. Hinckley said in his remarks: "I said to one of the brethren tonight, 'How much does it cost you to go to Hong Kong to go to the temple?'
 He said, 'Oh, between 500 and 800 Singaporean dollars.'
 That's a lot of money, isn't it?
 Bless you for what you have done.
 The Lord bless you for the fact that you have made that sacrifice and taken advantage of that great and marvelous opportunity of going to the temple in Hong Kong.